dsharathrao/remoterunlib/README.md

 # remoterunlib

-`remoterunlib` is a Python library for remote command execution, Python function invocation, PowerShell commands, Docker management, and more, all over SSH.
-It is built on Paramiko and Flask, and gives a simple way to manage remote machines, run scripts, and automate infra from your browser or Python code.
+`remoterunlib` is a Python library for remote command execution, file transfer, Docker, Ansible, Terraform, PowerShell, and more, all over SSH.
+It also provides a modern Flask dashboard for managing remote machines and infrastructure from your browser or Python code.

 ## OpenSSH setup